Sylvain-Barde/mArch/README.md

 ```

 EGARCH is used as an example here, however the toolbox will accept all the individual volatility processes present in the `arch` toolbox.
 These simply need to be imported first.
 The toolbox has four multivariate specifications:
 - `'naive'`: this models the correlation matrix using the identity matrix, essentially treating the series as independent.
-This can be useful for running batch univariate estimations.
+This can be useful for running batched univariate estimations.
 - `'ccc'`: This implements the Constant Conditional Correlation model of Bollerslev (1990)
 - `'dcc'`: This implements the Dynamic Conditional Correlation model of Engle (2002)
 - `'dcca'`: This implements the Asymmetric Dynamic Conditional Correlation of Cappiello et.